 The interior of the Lemon House is even more of a puzzle.
 There are no photographs, drawings, or written accounts of the interior.
 Again, the archeologist has helped to uncover the story.
 Since about 1980 a series of studies have been done to learn more.
 The National Park Service Denver Service Center contracted Anna Coxe Toogood to prepare a Historic Furnishings Report.
 Ms. Toogood's site-specific historical evidence on the occupants of the house, the use of its rooms, and surviving Lemon family furnishings is the base of many subsequent reports.
 Historic structure reports of 1984 and paint analysis reports of 1993 add to the definitive knowledge.
 William L. Brown, III, Staff Curator, Division of Historic Furnishings, Harpers Ferry Center, National Park Service in 1994 prepared a Historic Furnishings report that includes a furnishing plan followed in the recent restoration.

 Only the first floor of the Lemon House was restored to the 1840s appearance.
 The second floor, which would have been family quarters, contains the park library and office space for the staff.
-The Lemon House is generally open from 9 a.m. to 5 p.m. daily.
+The Lemon House is generally open from 9 a.m. to 5 p.m. daily from mid-April to mid-November.
+Beginning mid-November and through the winter, hours may be subject to change.
+Please call (814) 886-6150 to ensure that the Lemon House will be open during the time of your visit.